 Seriously, this is a terrific question—because many people don’t realize that both cheese and wine (as well as beer) are good sources of probiotic bacteria.
 Probiotics, of course, are friendly bacteria that normally inhabit the human digestive tract, where they perform all kinds of useful tricks—such as helping to digest our food and protecting us from harmful bacteria.
 Probiotic bacteria even manufacture vitamins for us—including vitamin K and B12.
 In fact, up to 3 pounds of your body weight actually consists of beneficial bacteria!

-Check out Everyday Einstein's recent episode on Gut Microbiota for more!
+Check out Ask Science's recent episode on Gut Microbiota for more!

 Which Foods Contain Probiotics?